CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_evaluation.md

 The **scene-listener** file pairs each scene with all 51 evaluation listeners, resulting in a total 12,342 processed signals to submit.

-## 2. Task 2 - Rebalancing Classical Music
+## 4. Rebalancing Classical

-The evaluation package contains all the audios and metadata necessary to run process the signals.
-To get access to the data, please download the following package, which is included in the [Zenodo](https://zenodo.org/records/14041297) repository.

-* `cadenza_cad2_task2_evaluation.v1_0.tar.gz` **[X GB]** - audio and metadata evaluation.

-### 2.1 Evaluation Music
+### 4.1 Music samples

 The evaluation set is based on 8 tracks from the BACH10 and 13 tracks from the URMP datasets.
 Compositions that intersect with the training sets (EnsembleSet and CadenzaWoodwind) were excluded from the evaluation.
 Note that the **Real Data for Tuning** tracks are also part of the BACH10 and URMP datasets, but they are not included in the evaluation.
+For more details on the evaluation music, please refer to [here](Rebalancing%20Classical/rebalancing_data#a3-evaluation-test-set).

 Each track in the evaluation set were split into consecutive 15-second segments with no overlap, resulting in 87 audio segments.
 The segments were then paired with 4 randomly selected gains and each segment-gain pair will be processed for 21 (out of 51) listeners.
 The 21 listeners were randomly selected keeping the same distribution of listeners with moderate, moderately severe, severe and no loss.

-### 2.2 Metadata
+### 4.2 Metadata

 The metadata has the same structure as the training and validation sets described [here](http://localhost:3000/docs/cadenza2/Rebalancing%20Classical/rebalancing_data).

-The 87 audio segments are pair with 4 randomly selected gains, resulting in 348 scenes.
+The 87 audio segments are pair with 4 randomly selected **gains**, resulting in 348 **scenes**.
-Each scene was paired with 21 listeners, randomly selected to maintain the same distributed by loss category: 8 mild, 6 moderately severe, 6 severe and 1 no loss, resulting in 3,708 scene-listeners pairs.
+Each scene was paired with 21 listeners, randomly selected to maintain the same distributed by loss category: 8 mild, 6 moderately severe, 6 severe and 1 no loss, resulting in 3,708 **scene-listeners** pairs.

-## 3. Listeners

-The evaluation audiograms correspond to 50 real audiograms of hearing aid users recruited by the University of Leeds, plus a no-loss audiogram with 0 dB across all frequencies to evaluate systems under no-loss conditions.
-The distribution of these audiograms by hearing loss category is as follows: 18 mild, 16 moderate, 16 moderately severe, and 1 with no loss.
-The same audiograms will be used in both the Lyrics Intelligibility and Rebalancing tasks

-## 4. Submission
+## 5. Submission

 The submission for the challenge must include all the processed audio signals, along with a technical report summarising the approach.